opfesoft/sol-docs/db/world/smart_scripts.md

 <!-- -->

--   EntryOrGuid &lt; 0: guid of the creature / game object / etc.
+-   EntryOrGuid &lt; 0: guid of the creature / game object / etc. (overrides existing SAI for entries)

 <!-- -->